Anoesj/eslint-config-vue-ts/README.md

 export default vueTsEslint();
 ```

-When you want to add more rules of your own and you want a type checking on your config file, use `defineConfig` from `eslint/config`:
+When you want to add more rules of your own and you want type checking on your config file, use `defineConfig` from `eslint/config`:
 ```js
 // @ts-check
 import vueTsEslint from '@anoesj/eslint-config-vue-ts';